Consumer Medicine Information

 you have unusual, heavy vaginal bleeding.

-you are to be immobilised or are to have surgery; tell your doctor at least 4 weeks in advance.
+you are to be immobilised or are to have surgery; tell your doctor at least 4 weeks

 you suspect that you are pregnant.